drowzy/protobuf_generate/README.md

 ## Extensions

 Extensions in the current project loaded automatically when running `mix protobuf.generate`.
-However they need to be already generated in order for `protobuf` to pick them up.
+However they need to be already generated in order for `Protobuf.load_extensions/0` to pick them up.

-**TODO**

-## Features

-* Extensions in the current project are picked up automatically by `Protobuf.load_extensions()` (or can be provided as an argument to `protobuf.generate`).

-* Allows integration into the codegen by using generator plugins.
-See `lib/generators/grpc.ex`